pospi/talk-solidity-blockchain-intro/solidity-notes.md

 # Solidity 2.0 roadmap

+Template types for library functions look likely to be implemented (see `future_solidity/heap.sol`).

 We'll see the *'Natspec'* `@pre` and `@post` conditions on functions being enforced.

 We'll possibly see new languages for verifying contracts ([why3](http://why3.lri.fr/try/)) or contract invariants, which might look something like this: